 The top 60 athletes from the biathlon sprint event qualify for the pursuit.
 They start in a staggered formation based on their start times from the sprint, with the winner of qualifying starting first and the rest following in the order and time that they finished behind the winner in qualifying.
 This makes for thrilling racing as you see athletes overtake one another and you can always see who is leading.

-The Mass Start competition is one of the newest biathlon formats.
-It covers a distance of 15km for men and 12.5km for women, with four shooting stages, the first two prone and second two standing.
+The mass start competition is one of the newest biathlon formats.
+It covers a distance of 15km for men and 12.5km for women, with four shooting stages.
+The first two shooting stages are prone and the second two are standing.
 In each race, the 30 highest ranked athletes start together simultaneously and take their place at the first shooting stage depending on their starting number.
 Athletes line up at the remaining shooting stages depending on the order in which they arrived at the firing line.
 A 150m penalty loop is added for each miss.

-The Relay consists of four-person national teams covering 4x7.5km for men and 4x6km for women.
+The Relay consists of four-person teams covering 4x 7.5km for men and 4x 6km for women.

 Each competitor in a relay competition carries three spare rounds.
 If all five targets are not knocked down with the first five rounds, the spares must be used.
 The concept is that because of the intense pressure in the relay, the competitor may wish to shoot extremely fast, and then be able to get away quickly if all five targets are hit.
 However, if all five targets are not hit with the five rounds in the magazine, the spare rounds must be loaded individually by hand, which takes much more time and which is very difficult under pressure.
 Penalty laps of 150m are incurred for each missed target.

-Sochi will host the first Olympic mixed relay, comprising of two men and two women in each team.
-Women open the relay, completing the first two legs - each 6km with two rounds of shooting.
-The men then complete the third and fourth legs which are 7.5km.
+Sochi 2014 hosted the first Olympic mixed relay, comprising of two men and two women in each team.
+Women opened the relay, completing the first two legs - each 6km with two rounds of shooting.
+The men then completed the third and fourth legs which are 7.5km.
 In other respects, the procedure for the mixed relay competition is as in the above description.